Dr. Ryan J. Petteway,

 3. Application of critical theory to examine, a) dominant discourse/narrative frames of “health equity”, and b) pervading ethical frames of public health law and police powers.

 Prior to his doctoral training, Dr. Petteway served as social epidemiologist and chief epidemiologist at the Baltimore City Health Department.
 Prior to that he sat on bench-backs and sipped “orange drink”, listening to Mobb Deep while conducting observational studies of project life.
+He still reps The Ville.

 …that space in the margin that is a site of creativity and power, that inclusive space where we recover ourselves, where we move in solidarity to erase the category colonized/colonizer.
 Marginality as site of resistance.
 Enter that space.
 Let us meet there.